jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 > touch pages/blog/index.js pages/blog/\[slug\].js
 ```

-We also need a folder to store all our Markdown files.
-Let's create a `posts` folder and few blog posts:
+We also need a folder to store all our Markdown files (`.md`).
+Let's create a `./posts` folder and few articles:
 ```bash
 # create posts folder
 > mkdir posts